massimokris/intro-solidity-buildspace/notes.md

 So what does this mean?
 Well, every time you run a terminal command that starts with `npx hardhat` you are getting this hre object built on the fly using the `hardhat.config.js` specified in your code!
 This means you will never have to actually do some sort of import into your files like:

 `const hardhat = require("hardhat")`

+## Transactions

+So, when we want to perform an action on the Ethereum blockchain we call it a transaction.
+For example, sending someone Ethereum is a transaction.
+Doing something that updates a variable in our contract is also considered a transaction.